sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/filters.md

 runtime_assets |      |
 ---------------|------
-description    | Assets to apply to the event filter's execution context.
-JavaScript files in the lib directory of the asset will be evaluated. required       | false type           | Array of string default        | []
+description    | Dynamic runtime assets to apply to the event filter's execution context.
+JavaScript files in the lib directory of the dynamic runtime asset will be evaluated. required       | false type           | Array of string default        | []